 A key benefit of the H1B visa is that, unlike many other US visas, holders can become eligible to apply for a green card.

 It is important to note the H1B visa class is capped.
 Allocations are quickly taken up by companies bringing in employees for long-term assignment in the US.
-Seek advice from an immigration specialist to understand all appropriate immigration options open to you and your employees, such as the L1 visa, E1 visa, E2 visa, among many others.
+Seek advice from an immigration specialist to understand all appropriate immigration options open to you which may offer better prospects of being granted a visa.

 Your Questions Answered